Benintendi, Martinez carry Red Sox past Blue Jays, 8-3

-Benintendi also had a triple and single, and Jackie Bradley Jr. added an RBI double, scored twice and made a spectacular catch in center field.
-Boston won for the seventh time in nine games.
+Jackie Bradley Jr. added an RBI double, scored twice and made a spectacular catch in center field as Boston won for the seventh time in nine games.

 It was the Blue Jays' 11th loss in 15 games, dropping them to 2-5 against the Red Sox this season.
 Teoscar Hernandez had an RBI triple and double for Toronto.